kenmayor/hello-world/README.md

 # hello-world
-A Repo to Explore the world of decentralized network state and occupations
+A Repo to Explore the world of decentralized network states and occupations